 This area has a vast hydroelectric system, so we stopped to view a lovely dam.
 Pine trees were all around and the landscape changed before our eyes.

 Next stop was afternoon tea.
 This manor was also set on a lake.

 Inside we enjoyed probably the thickest and frothiest hot chocolate I have ever had the pleasure to consume.
 It was heavenly and worth every Great British Pound.
 I do think it added a pound to my weight too!

 I do not recall the name but it was by Loch Garry on the way to Fort Augusta.

 It was getting late in the day, but we did enjoy a road crossing by wild Highland goats.
-Long haired animals seem to be all the go in Scotland.
+Long-haired animals seem to be all the got in Scotland.

 We finally arrived at the famous Saucy Mary’s.
-Isle of Skye is premium price accommodation, and we had tried so many places to book unsuccessfully when planning our trip, we were just pleased to get in here.
+The Isle of Skye is premium price accommodation, and we had tried so many places to book unsuccessfully when planning our trip and so we were just pleased to get in here.
 The managing lady was lovely and friendly and helpful.

-Sometimes we have to take more budget accommodation, and this was a couple of those nights.
+Sometimes we have to take more budget accommodation, and this was one of those nights.

 The worst bit was the ‘midgies’ (a tiny insect by the thousands) that are rampant at sunset by the loch.